UWDIRECT/UWDIRECT.github.io/software.md

 Note that word processors, e.g. Microsoft Word, is _not_ a text editor.
 Real text editors for software development have syntax highlighting, and even integrate with version control and style checkers.

-## Instructions for Running a Text Editor from Git Bash on Windows 10

-These notes were contributed by a student in 2017:

-***
-These instructions assume that you already have already downloaded and installed Git Bash and Sublime for Windows 10.
-I have not attempted this with other text editors, but I hazard to guess the instructions are similar.
-These instructions are culled from Stack Overflow and Here.

-In order to execute your text editor from Git Bash (not the default bash on Windows), open up Notepad and create the following file named Subl:
-#!/bin/sh
-"C:\Program Files\Sublime Text 3\sublime_text.exe" $1 &
-In the above block of code, the line between “…” is the path where your text editor executable is installed.
-Save Subl wherever you want.
-I recommend to your desktop, so it is easy to find.
-Notice that Subl is likely saved as a text (Subl.txt) file.
-We want to get rid of the extension.
-However, the Windows gui doesn’t allow us to access the file extensions, so we have to do the following steps.

-Next, run the Window’s command terminal (cmd) as an administrator.
-Navigate to where you saved Subl.txt (i.e. C:\Users\Andrew\Desktop).
-We want to get rid of that .txt extension.
-Use the copy command as follows:
-C:\Users\…\Desktop>copy Subl.txt Subl
-Now we have Subl with no extension.
-We now want to move it into our Git Bash bin directory, so that when we type Subl new_text_file.txt in Git Bash, it opens up new_text_file.txt using Sublime or your particular text editor.

-First, find the path of where your Git Bash bin directory is.
-The path is likely C:\Program Files\Git\usr\bin or “C:\Program Files (x86)\Git\bin” depending on if you did the 64 or 32-bit installation.
-Still in the Windows command terminal (running as an administrator), type the following:
-C:\Users\...\Desktop>move Subl “C:\Program Files\Git\usr\bin”
-If you want, you can combine the above step with the previous step.
-This has now moved the script Subl to the specified bin directory.
-Now, in Git Bash you should be able to simply type Subl new_text_file.txt and it will create (if it doesn’t yet exist) or open up new_text_file.txt using Sublime.

-I have not tested this for any other text editor (i.e. nano/vim/atom/etc), but I imagine a similar script in similar directories should have similar results.
-***